getmash/mash-lightning-book-starter/README.md

   `free`: Boolean flag that will let the Paywall component know if this content should be automatically shown

-  Chpater and section are used for ordering the book content correctly.
+  Chapter and section are used for ordering the book content correctly.

   **Chapter 0** is used as frontmatter for the book.
 It is helpful to use this chapter number to add pages such as Legal, Dedications.